O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 He looked down for a moment.
 “What’s done is done.
 But do you really think it will protect me from the winds now blowing?
 No…the end is in clearer sight for me than it is for you, my motley little Gryffindor.”

-“Want me to pity you?” she snapped.
+“Want me to pity you?”

 “I…I don’t want to,” she retorted.
 “I dream horrible things…”